chandler14362/BinaryRecords/README.md

 handling non-confident backwards compatible type deserialization: if the type is backwards compatible with its data and its a key we aren't tracking, we will have to create 2 new buffers.
-One buffer will contain (ushort key, ulong size), the other will contain the serialized data.
+One buffer will contain (uint key, uint size), the other will contain the serialized data.
-After processing the current tracked data, we read the ushort keyCount, this data will be attempted to be processed too.
+After processing the current tracked data, we process the next field-table describing the backwards compatible data we are holding.
 All keys and data that aren't being currently used will be shoved in to the 2 buffers that are created.
-At the end of the deserialization process the 2 buffers will need to be combined with ushort keyCount at the head.
+At the end of the deserialization process the 2 buffers will need to be combined with uint unusedFieldCount + 4 bytes padding at the head.
-If there are no keys we want to keep track of after the deserialization process, the backwards compatible buffer will contain a single ushort 0 (keyCount).
 This finalized buffer will represent the backwards compatible data.
 The serializable type will have to implement an interface exposing a byte[] to hold this data.